inossidabile/heimdallr/README.md

 # => nil

 # If only a single value is possible, it is inferred automatically:
-secure.create! content: "My second article"
+secure.create! content: "My second article", secrecy_level: 0
-# => Article(id: 4, owner: johndoe, content: "My second article", security_level: 0)
+# => Article(id: 4, owner: johndoe, content: "My second article", secrecy_level: 0)

 # ... and cannot be changed:
 secure.create! owner: admin, content: "I'm a haxx0r"